jack-thant/urban_tree_inno/README.md

-# Urban Tree Inno Project (Leaf it to Us Web application)
+# Leaf it to us Application

 ## Prerequisites
 Before you begin, ensure you have the following installed: